 He shook his head.
-“Sebastien, you definitely are Professor Lacer’s apprentice.
+“You definitely are Professor Lacer’s apprentice.
 It was on the announcement board for special accomplishments.”

 She remained silent.

-“…When the exams ranking results came out?
+“When the entrance exams ranking results came out?
 It’s displayed to everyone.”

-Sebastien hadn’t returned to the University to see her ranking after taking the exam.
+Sebastien hadn’t returned to the University to see her ranking after taking the entrance exam.
 She’d known it would be poor.
 She’d barely been admitted, after all.
+‘Green five-fifteen’ echoed in her mind.
 She found herself mirroring Newton’s shaking head.
 “That’s impossible.”

 “What’s impossible?”
 Damien asked.
 He’d waited some time to follow after Tanya into the library, and was now staring down at her shaking shoulders with suspicion.
 “Is she crying?”